Staff

 Born and raised in the Pacific Northwest, Dayna Hanson has been active as a choreographer, director, filmmaker and multidisciplinary artist since 1987.
 A Guggenheim and United States Artists Fellow in dance, Hanson’s work has been presented in venues and festivals throughout North America and Europe.
 With Gaelen Hanson, she co-directed dance theater company 33 Fainting Spells from 1994 – 2006, creating six critically acclaimed, evening-length, touring works.
 Her debut feature film, Improvement Club, premiered in Narrative Competition at SXSW in 2013.
 She wrote, choreographed and directed an episode of HBO's TV series, Room 104 by The Duplass Brothers.
 Dayna is an Artist Trust Arts Innovator awardee and a 2017 MacDowell Fellow.

-Independent artists Nia-Amina Minor, Bennyroyce Royon and Parmida Ziaei are currently fulfilling two-year terms as co-curators of the Base Residency Program, helping define the parameters and priorities of the program, leading the artist selection process and offering mentorship and connection to Base Resident Artists throughout the season.
+Independent artists Parisa Ghaderi, Joseph Hernandez and Keyes Wiley are currently fulfilling the role of co-curators for the Base Residency Program, helping define the parameters and priorities of the 2025-2026 program, leading the artist selection process and offering mentorship and connection to Base Resident Artists throughout the season.

 Board of Directors